Date(s) - Sunday, October 11, 2020 - Sunday, November 15, 2020

 alled Mosteiros, a jewel with large cliff rocks in the ocean that reminded locals of 2 nuns and a priest, ergo the name Mosteiros which means “Monasteries”.
 The island has a variety of microclimates and micro regions which make it seem alot bigger.
 The Nordeste (Northeast) seems like another world with its big forests and cliffs and intense greenscape.
 The middle of the island is where the “action” is with the best and most accessible surf beaches, markets, and cultural life, centered in Ponta Delgada, the capital, as well as Lagoa, Vila Franca and Ribeira Grande.
 Ponta Delgada is the capital of the island and the main hub for the whole Autonomous Region.
 Its population is 50,000, about 1/3 of the whole island and like any other European city has many places to eat, hear live music, shop and people watch.
 However each part of the island is special in its own way.

-The Quinta da Vida Boa (The Good Life Farm) is located in Atalhada, a section of Lagoa, about 8km/5miles east from the center of Ponta Delgada.
+The Quinta da Vida Beleza (The Farm of Beautiful Living) is located in Atalhada, a section of Lagoa, about 8km/5miles east from the center of Ponta Delgada.
 It’s an easy bike ride along the coast with a nice bike path covering alot of the way.
 It is located in a “rustic” area surrounded by other farms, yet also only a 10-minute walk to the ocean and a short bike or car ride to the Natural Swimmming Pools of Lagoa, Santa Cruz Beach and, my favorite, Praia das Milicias, a fine black sand beach with great swimming and surfing.
 There is a big native forest right behind the Quinta for walking and exploring full of red and black volcanic rock, a Volcanic/Seismological Observatory close by and on weekends, students can rent a car (for as low as 2€ or less a day!) to visit different parts of the island like the 3 different hot springs, the highest peak, caves, iridescent green and blue volcanic crater lakes, two important botanical gardens, amazing vistas, villages, beaches, hikes, and waterfalls.
 People who are into

 scuba diving, sailing, whale and dolphin excursions and even visiting Santa Maria, the closest island, will have time to do so as well.